openebs/openebs/contribute/design/1.x/upgrade/volume-pools-upgrade.md

       #Indicates the current version of the resource.
       currentVersion:
       #Indicates the running version of the controller/component
-      #as part of the startup, this flag will be changed
+      #as part of the start-up, this flag will be changed
       #running version if autoUpgrade is enabled.
       desiredVersion:
       #In some cases there can be a bunch of child resources